Petros626/GTTL-dataset/README.md

 to be continued...
 Images of whole Hardware Setup for dataset creation

 ## Software
+ir_cut_picamera2.py: manually take and save pictures ir_cut_picamera2_oop.py: same as above as OOP approach ir_cut_picamera2_timer.py: take and save pictures with self-timer

+The first script is used to manually take and save pictures.
+The second is a copy of the first but with an object-oriented approach.
+The last script is used for capturing with a 5 second timer, which is basically used for creating the images for the camera calibration.

 ## Outlook
 For automated camera triggering to create the dataset, GPS triggering would be a good method.
 The Raspberry Pi with a GPS module (e.g. [Neo-6M GPS](https://www.berrybase.de/fr/u-blox-neo-6m-gps-ttl-empfaenger-inkl.-antenne) with [pynmea2](https://github.com/Knio/pynmea2) or [geopy](https://github.com/geopy/geopy) library could be used for this.
 The calculation of the distance travelled can be achieved manually (**pynmea2**) or via ready-made functions (**geopy**).